 - Family privacy versus State authority

 Paul Harrison is a registered social worker working in child protection since 1978.
 He continues to practice in that area, making him one of the most well-known and experienced social workers in Ireland.
-He has held a number of practice and management positions in statutory social services and served on the board of management of several voluntary organisations.
-He was a member of the national management team of the Child and Family Agency upon its establishment in 2014.
-In that capacity he was a regular spokesperson for the agency on radio, television and print media.
-He is currently in private practice and also a board member of the Adoption Authority of Ireland.
+He was a member of the national management team of Tusla, the Child and Family Agency upon its establishment in 2014, and was a regular spokesperson for the agency on radio, television and print media.
+He is currently in private practice and also a board member of the Adoption Authority of Ireland and the Daughters of Charity Child and Family Service.